kwhite2/git/lessons.md

 # Review of the Command Line

 During this workshop, you'll be communicating with GitHub from our local machine via the command line (terminal, bash).
-It will be useful if you've taken [the Command Line Workshop](https://github.com/DHRI-Curriculum/command-line) before continuing.
 This section reviews some of the basic commands that will also be used in this workshop.

 In addition to the command line, you'll be using your text editor and your browser.
 Before continuing, its important that we clearly distinguish between these three different spaces or environments:
 - Your plain text editor where you'll be writing your syllabus in Markdown is on your local machine.